Citroën Xantia: Activa active anti roll bars

 In 1994, the Activa technology was introduced, which is an extension to the Hydractive II suspension, where two additional spheres and two hydraulic cylinders are used together with computer control to eliminate body roll completely.

 Moose test

 The Citroën Xantia V6 Activa formerly held the record speed (85 km/h) through the moose test maneuver, due to its active anti-roll bars, before being dethroned after 26 years by the Porsche Cayman GT4 RS Manthey.
 This test is conducted by the magazine Teknikens Värld's, as a test of avoiding a moose in the road.
 The second place car, a Nissan Qashqai DIG-T 160 Acenta was able to manage 84 km/h.

-A TikTok video compared a 1996 Citroën Xantia to a 2021 BMW M4 Competition in terms of moose test.
-The Xantia was able to pass through the object at 73 km/h without flipping a single traffic cone, whereas the M4 had to slow down to 29 km/h while it flipped 3 traffic cones during the moose test.
+A TikTok video compared a 1996 Citroën Xantia to a 2021 BMW M4 Competition in the moose test: The Xantia was able to pass the obstacles at 73 km/h without flipping a single traffic cone, whereas the M4 had to slow down to 29 km/h, while still knocking down three cones in the process.